dunchen/glove/README.md

 glove
 =====

-using camera and arduino chip with serveal sensors to create a new three diemsional human-computer interface
+using camera, arduino chip, which is embeded into a wearable glove, and serveal sensors to create a new three diemsional human-computer interface.